British Rail Class 308: Class 308/1

-Electrically the Class 308 stock has the same equipment as the Class 302 stock with a few modifications, some of these are the types of overload, the use of fan-cooled rectifier continued until the rectifiers were modified to 8-diode type from 1982.
-This modified main rectifier was also modified and used on the Class 309 stock due to the problems of fan-cooled types suffering from blocked filters causing failures in traffic.
-The braking system is basically the same as the Class 302 stock with the exception of the motor coach retaining the 16 in cylinder rather than the 12 in as fitted to Class 302 after replacing the cast-iron brake blocks with composite (Ferodo) type.
+Electrically, the Class 308 has the same equipment as the units with a few modifications; some of these are the types of overload, the use of fan-cooled rectifier continued until the rectifiers were modified to eight-diode type from 1982.
+This modified main rectifier was also used on the stock, due to the problems of fan-cooled types, suffering from blocked filters, causing failures in traffic.
+The braking system is basically the same as the Class 302 units, with the exception of the motor coach retaining the 16 in cylinder rather than the 12 in, after replacing the cast-iron brake blocks with composite Ferodo type.

-From 1981 to 1983, the units were refurbished, which included opening out compartments, fitting of gangways between carriages, and moving first class seating from the intermediate trailer to one of the driving trailers, with the same problems as the Class 302 stock of having first class passengers sitting above the Westinghouse CM38 compressor, however the Gresley bogies being retained.
+From 1981 to 1983, the units were refurbished, which included opening out compartments, fitting of gangways between carriages, and moving first class seating from the intermediate trailer to one of the driving trailers.
+It had the same problems as the Class 302s of having first class passengers sitting above the Westinghouse CM38 compressor; however, the Gresley bogies were retained.
 In this modified form, the technical description of the formation was BDTCOL+MBSO+TSOL+DTSO.
 Individual carriages were numbered as follows: